kevinbortas/asset-finance-specialists/README.md

 ## Description

-This is the developer task for youXpowered.
 The repository is split into 2 main directories, client and server.
 The client directory contains all of the front-end logic, which was created using Javascript and React.
 The server directory contains all of the back-end logic, using node.js and express to expose API endpoints and communicating with the MongoDB database.

 ## Getting Started